hiddify/hiddify.com/docs/app/HiddifyCli-guide.md

 </details>

 ### Run config or subscription link in HiddifyCli with settings extracted from HiddifyApp
-- Also, if you want to use your HDIFYAP settings, you should use the following command.
+- Also, if you want to use your Hiddify app settings, you should use the following command.
 <div dir="ltr" markdown="1">

 ```